Lab E2: Build an API

 This lab calls for a couple of additional prerequisites; please install them now.

-- REST Client add-in for Visual Studio Code: You will use this to test your API locally
+- Azure functions core tool OR REST Client add-in for Visual Studio Code: You will use one of these toolks to test your API locally

 - (optional)Azure Storage Explorer: This will allow you to view and modify the Trey Research database